 Planning a trip to New Jersey?
 No visit is complete without checking out the best things to do in Atlantic City.
 Named after its perch on the shores of the Atlantic Ocean, Atlantic City is the Garden State’s most popular travel destination, famed for its casinos and boardwalk.

-This beautiful seaside city is a favorite with both domestic and international travelers who want to savor a little fun in sun.
+This beautiful seaside city is a favorite with both domestic and international travelers who want to savor a little fun in the sun.
 Many of the top tourist attractions in Atlantic City, like Steel Pier and Absecon Lighthouse, revolve around the city’s Atlantic Ocean shoreline.

 Not sure what to do in Atlantic City on your New Jersey itinerary?
 Don’t worry: We’ve got you covered with this guide to the best places to visit in Atlantic City, NJ.